-AN INTRODUCTION TO SEASON 6 MASTERIES SYSTEM
+AN INTRODUCTION TO MASTERIES SYSTEM

 Houdini’s at it again.
 This time on Houdini’s “Cornucopia of Extremely Helpful Guides” we’ll do a comprehensive run-through of mastery pages for each and every role.
 Anyone who’s played on an account below level thirty knows that masteries can make or break a game.
 The benefit a good mastery page can give not only allows a champion to accomplish goals and tasks, but do it with efficiency.
-Beginning to understand the meta in League of Legends starts with a good grasp of game knowledge outside of the Summoner’s Rift battleground.
+Beginning to understand the meta in LoL starts with a good grasp of game knowledge outside of the Summoner’s Rift battleground.
 This is especially important in season 6 as Riot balances the new keystones more diversification of mastery pages will appear.
 Keystones can be the difference between a kill or a grueling death, luckily for you, I, Houdini, hold a key to opening these stones.

-A FORWARD TO MASTERY CHOICES IN LEAGUE OF LEGENDS
+A FORWARD TO MASTERY CHOICES IN LoL

 Before one even begins to make a mastery page, know that the mastery choices and efficiency can be heavily influenced by pre-planned choices in-game.
 In short, looking at keystones specifically, each plays a different role for certain aspects of the game.
 Knowing the strengths of your keystone choice is vital in making good choices and using masteries to their fullest effect.
 If you’re late to season 6 and don’t quite know the purpose of keystones, here’s a short explanation of what each keystone does for you.